-- The Cytoscape VizMapper uses three core concepts: - Visual attribute is any visual setting that can be applied to your network - All nodes from circles to squares by changing the node shape visual attribute. - Network attribute is any data attribute associated with a node or an edge. - For example, each edge in a network may be associated with a label, such as "microbiology" - Visual mapper maps network attributes to visual attributes. - For example, a visual mapper can map all microbiology interactions to the colour blue,
+- The Cytoscape VizMapper uses three core concepts: - Visual attribute is any visual setting that can be applied to your network - For example, altering nodes from circles to squares by changing the node shape visual attribute. - Network attribute is any data attribute associated with a node or an edge. - For example, each edge in a network may be associated with a label, such as "pp" - Visual mapper maps network attributes to visual attributes. - For example, a visual mapper can map all pp interactions to the colour blue,